-On March 1, 2010, the Carroll Institute was granted "Applicant Status" with the Association of Biblical Higher Education (ABHE).
+On March 1, 2010, the Carroll Institute was granted "Applicant Status" with the Association for Biblical Higher Education (ABHE).
 The Association for Biblical Higher Education is a national accrediting association officially recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA).
 ABHE comprises approximately 200 postsecondary institutions throughout North America specializing in biblical ministry formation and professional leadership education.
 The accrediting process with ABHE is in three stages: Applicant, Candidacy, and Accreditation Status.
 The Carroll Institute hosted a two-day site visit in the spring of 2010 with a representative of the ABHE Commission on Accreditation who outlined the process for Carroll to attain Candidacy and then full Accreditation Status.
 Carroll Institute received full "Accreditation Status" from ABHE on February 23, 2012.
+Carroll Institute completed the reaffirmation process with ABHE in 2016 and was granted reaffirmation of accreditation for a period of ten years on February 8, 2017.

 In 2012, Carroll Institute began the formal process of seeking accreditation with the Association of Theological Schools (ATS).
 The first step of that process was to achieve Associate Membership status.
-To this end, application materials were submitted on July 30, 2013, and a staff visit was conducted December 2-3 of the same year.
+To this end, application materials were submitted on July 30, 2013, and a staff visit was conducted December

+2-3 of the same year.
 In February and March of 2014, six institutions provided to ATS letters of support on behalf of Carroll Institute: Austin Presbyterian Theological Seminary, Baptist Missionary Association Theological Seminary, Canadian Southern Baptist Seminary and College, Dallas Theological Seminary, Lincoln Christian University, and Logsdon Seminary.
 The Carroll Institute is profoundly grateful for the support of these sister institutions.
 On June 25, 2014, ATS member schools voted to approve the ATS Board's recommendation to grant Carroll Institute Associate Membership status.
 Next, the institution began the work necessary for candidacy.
 This included the submission of a readiness report (January 2015) and the completion of a staff visit which occurred April 12-14, 2015.
 The ATS Board, at its meeting in June 2015, voted to grant Carroll Institute Candidate for Accredited Membership status.
-The next step of the process is to achieve full accreditation, which involves the completion of a self-study report and an evaluative visit.
-Presently, the institution is engaged in a season of self-study as it works to complete the remaining requirements necessary for full accreditation.
+After receiving candidacy, Carroll Institute faculty and staff began the self-study process for initial accreditation.
+The selfstudy was submitted to ATS in the fall of 2016 and an evaluative visit was conducted in the spring of 2017.
+At its June 2017 meeting, the ATS Board of Commissioners voted to grant initial accreditation to Carroll Institute for the maximum allowable time, a period of seven years.

 The leaders of the Carroll Theological Institute have over 300 years of combined experience in graduate theological education.
 That experience includes multiple self-studies and accrediting processes along with proficiency in graduate-level teaching, curriculum design, and competency-based education.
 From the beginning the Institute has demanded high standards of academic work that will meet or exceed all criteria necessary for accreditation.
-Because peer evaluation and accreditation are essential and valuable to the effective training of ministers, the quality of the faculty, the effectiveness of the curriculum, and the competencies of the graduates must be validated through accreditation by ABHE, ATS, and NASM.
+Because peer evaluation and accreditation are essential and valuable to the effective training of ministers, the quality of the faculty, the effectiveness of the curriculum, and the competencies of the graduates must be validated through accreditation by ABHE and ATS.
 Therefore, academic excellence, effectiveness in ministry, and building the kingdom of God will be ultimate goals for every student.